The Buttons block allows you to add one or multiple buttons to the page.

 To learn how to choose an icon, refer to our Icon Picker component article.

-The icon location option allows you to place the icon to the left or the right of your button text.
+Set the icon to the left or right of the button text.

 This option adds an